Find Cheap Auto Insurance Quotes in Your Area

 The circumstances that lead to suspension also vary between states.
 Some only revoke your license if you are caught without financial responsibility in an accident, while others suspend your license after a ticket and require proof of insurance within 24 hours.
 Reinstating a license can cost several hundred dollars; on top of any other fines, the total cost could equal the annual cost of an auto insurance policy.

 Vehicle Impounded and Loss of Registration

 If you're caught driving without insurance, especially if you're involved in an accident, a court could order your vehicle to be impounded and your license and registration to be revoked.
 In most states you will not be able to drive the vehicle again until you submit valid proof of insurance to your state's DMV, typically an SR-22.

 In most states, driving while uninsured is considered a misdemeanor offense, and can potentially lead to a prison sentence.
 Jail time will most likely not be imposed for a first offense, unless you cause a serious accident.
 But repeat offenses will incur higher fines and stiffer punishments, possibly including jail.

 If you are uninsured and caught driving, you could face as little as a few days or as much as two weeks of prison time.
 However, in some states, such as Michigan, you could face up to a full year.
-These charges may also accompany additional fines and fees.
+These charges may also accompany fines and fees.

-If a driver you crash into does not have uninsured motorist insurance, personal injury protection or collision insurance, the accident could easily cost tens or hundreds of thousands of dollars of repair and hospital bills.
-This would leave you on the hook for most of those costs, if you are found to be at fault for the accident.
-The other driver might even go so far as to sue you, and to go after any future earnings or savings accounts you may have in your name in order to pay for their bills.
+If a driver you crash into does not have uninsured motorist insurance, personal injury protection or collision insurance, an accident could easily cost tens or hundreds of thousands of dollars of repair and hospital bills.
+You would be on the hook for most of those costs if you are found to be at fault.
+The other driver might even sue you, and go after any future earnings or savings accounts you may have, in order to pay their bills.

 How Each State Deals with Uninsured Drivers